twowaits/SDE-Interview-Questions/Amazon/README.md

   - Design a task management system like Trello with the following assumptions:
     1. User can move tasks from one lane to the other and move it back.
     2. This should have a state diagram with many end states.

+  - Design an app which lets user check the next train from her/his current station location (local train station is considered)

+     1. Read the user's current location .
+     2. Show the user next train with the details of the train like which track it comes , whats the destination and so on .

 <br/>
 <br/>
 <i><u name="misc">Miscellaneous</u></i>